The Secret Tent: Critical reception

 The Monthly Film Bulletin wrote: "With a far-fetched and tasteless story, strenuously but inexpertly played out, this emotional melodrama has little to recommend it."

 Kine Weekly wrote: "The principal players do their best to put some conviction into the plot, but fail to achieve the impossible.
 The picture's much too theatrical to grip, let alone touch, the emotions. ...
 The picture attempts to bind Peg's Paper between Police Gazette boards, but the experiment's a flop.
-Jean Anderson puts up a bold show as Mrs. Martyn, Andrew Cruikshank impresses as a fair-minded cop, Sonia Dresdel amuses as a gossiping spinster, and Donald Gray and Andree Melly struggle hard to make sense of their parts as Chris and Ruth, but untidy direction, plus a loose, turgid script, beats them in the end.
+Jean Anderson puts up a bold show as Mrs. Martyn, Andrew Cruikshank impresses as a fair-minded cop, Sonia Dresdel amuses as a gossiping spinster, and Donald Gray and Andrée Melly struggle hard to make sense of their parts as Chris and Ruth, but untidy direction, plus a loose, turgid script, beats them in the end.
 Novelettish dialogue and cheap settings are additional handicaps.
 TV can do better than this."